Kalschatzi/learning_platform/content/module1/5-java-unit-testing.md

 }
 ```

-Now we can write a test
+Now we can write a test:

 ```java
 import static org.junit.jupiter.api.Assertions.*;